RobinKim-SWEngineer/Flutter-studyNote-1-/README.md

 -   You will often author new widgets that are subclasses of either StatelessWidget or StatefulWidget.

--   See attached file ‘Example_StatefulWidget’ to see how to change the text using `StatefulWidget` dynamically.
+-   Attached file ‘Ex_StatefulWidget’ shows how to change the text using `StatefulWidget` dynamically.